rails/rails/guides/source/getting_started.md

 end
 ```

-The +t.references+ line sets up a foreign key column for the association between
+The `t.references` line sets up a foreign key column for the association between
 the two models.
-And the +add_index+ line sets up an index for this association
+And the `add_index` line sets up an index for this association
 column.
 Go ahead and run the migration:

 ```bash